WHAT DO WE DO?

 We receive people from different places with different qualities and qualifications, among them are people who love planting and harvesting.

-In coordination with Artisans Beyond Borders, a sewing workshop was set up within the shelter, which allows children, adolescents and adults to express their experiences and emotions in a blanket, embroidery, etc. This allows them to have an income whenever they have a piece of work to sell.
+In coordination with Artisans Beyond Borders, a sewing workshop was set up within the shelter, which allows children, adolescents, and adults to express their experiences and emotions in a blanket, or work of embroidery.
+This allows them to have an income whenever they have a piece of work to sell.

 Tortilla factory:

-Our vision for this space is to be a space of connection between the neighborhood and the migrant community.
+Our vision for this space is to foster connection between the neighborhood and the community.

 Escuelika: